Locally Consistent Parsing for Text Indexing in Small Space: Deterministic Selection

 Notice that $\Pi=\O(|\Sigma|^n)=\O(n^{\O(n)})$ and therefore, the alphabet reduction for any outer-iteration takes $\O(\log^*(n^{\O(n)}))=\O(\log^*n)$ inner-iterations.
-For any outer-iteration the algorithm has to execute $\O(\log^*n)$ inner iterations.
-Each first inner-iteration takes $\O(n)$ time since it has to take in account all the blocks which their length summed to $\Theta(n)$.
-However, after one inner-iteration each block reduced from $\O(\log n^{\O(n)})=\O(n\log n)$ bits to $\O(\log n)$ bits, and therefore can be represented in constant number of words.
+For any outer-iteration the algorithm executes $\O(\log^*n)$ inner iterations.
+Each first inner-iteration takes $\O(n)$ time since it has to take into account all the blocks which their length summed to $\Theta(n)$.
+However, after one inner-iteration each block reduced from $\O(\log n^{\O(n)})=\O(n\log n)$ bits to $\O(\log(n\log n))=\O(\log n)$ bits, and therefore can be maintained in a constant number of words.
 Thus, after the first inner-iteration each block comparison takes constant time.
-Since the number of blocks reduces exponentially and it is $\O\left(\frac n{(3/2)^\mu}\right)$, the total time for all the inner iterations, except the firsts of each outer-iteration is $\O(n\log^*n)$.
+Since the number of blocks reduces exponentially and it is $\O\left(\frac n{(3/2)^\mu}\right)$, the total time for all the inner iterations, except the first inner iteration of each outer-iteration is $\O(n\log^*n)$.
 Together with the first inner-iterations the total time required for all the transformations is $\O(n(\log\tau+\log^*n))$.
+However, using lookup-table, we reduce this time to $O(n\log\tau)$, see Appendix~\ref{app:deterministic_in_space}.